anordal/shellharden/how_to_do_things_safely_in_bash.md

     if ! [ "$pseudoarray" = '' ]; then
         rm -- $pseudoarray
     fi

+[Dash](https://wiki.ubuntu.com/DashAsBinSh#A.24.7B....7D) and Busybox Ash do not have arrays at all.
+Posix compatibility does nothing to save them from utter disqualification on this point.

 ### Those exceptional cases where you actually intend to split the string